xiongrxchn/IntelBri.github.io/index.md

 Road conditions are naturally sensed from a moving entity that can measure vibrations and impulses during a drive [4].
 The general monitoring metrics intended to measure road condition and performance including:

 1. Vibration - Acceleration is the most common measure taken to characterize vibrations.
-When the vehicle drive on flat road conditions, the three x, y, and z gravity of acceleration values (g) were steady while the three x, y, and z gravity of acceleration values (g) reflect pulse signals on road with potholes.
+When the vehicle drive on flat road conditions, the three x, y, and z gravity of acceleration values (g) were steady while the three x, y, and z gravity of acceleration values (g) reflect pulse signals on thhe road with potholes.

 2. Georeferenced locations - GPS is linked to each accelerometer for data to be georeferenced.
 Therefore, we record the locations of detected road potholes.

 ### 3.2 Sensor(s) Used

 The Patrolman system consists of Raspberry Pi, MPU-6050 six-axis accelerometers, GPS, and a battery.
-In this project, the team collect driving data of vehicles (we use a toy car instead), and leverages sensors mounted on a testing vehicle.
+In this project, the team collects vehicles' driving data (we use a toy car instead) and leverages sensors mounted on a testing vehicle.

   - Accelerometer: MPU-6050 Six-Axis (Gyro + Accelerometer) MEMS

-MPU6050 sensor module is a complete 6-axis Motion Tracking Device.
-It combines 3-axis Gyroscope, 3-axis Accelerometer and Digital Motion Processor all in small package.
-Also, it has an additional feature of on-chip Temperature sensor.
-It has I2C bus interface to communicate with the microcontrollers.
+The MPU6050 sensor module is a complete 6-axis Motion Tracking Device.
+It combines 3-axis Gyroscope, 3-axis Accelerometer, and Digital Motion Processor all in a small package.
+Also, it has an additional feature of the on-chip Temperature sensor.
+It has an I2C bus interface to communicate with the microcontrollers.

 #### Features and Specifications
 ```markdown